#1 Global Leader in Data Resilience

 Purpose

-This article documents how to convert a Disk from RAW to QCOW2, allowing Veeam Backup for Red Hat Virtualization to create an incremental backup of the disk.
+This article documents how to convert a Disk from RAW to QCOW2, allowing Veeam Backup for Oracle Linux Virtualization Manager and Red Hat Virtualization to create an incremental backup of the disk.

-As documented in the Veeam Backup for Red Hat Virtualization User Guide, Incremental Backup requires that "the disk is formatted in QCOW2 format."
+As documented in the Veeam Backup for Oracle Linux Virtualization Manager and Red Hat Virtualization User Guide, Incremental Backup requires that "the disk is formatted in QCOW2 format."

 Solution

-Starting with oVirt version 4.5, RHV REST API can be used to convert a RAW disk to QCOW2 format.
+With oVirt version 4.5 and higher, RHV REST API can be used to convert a RAW disk to QCOW2 format.

 For more information, review: oVirt REST API documentation - disk - convert POST